 Persons of Interest are Identified

-Later that day, Chicago Police Department spokesperson Anthony Guglielmi said they have identified the two people in question pictured in the surveillance camera footage they released to the public.
+Later that day, Chicago Police Department spokesperson Anthony Guglielmi said they identified the two people in question pictured in the surveillance camera footage they released to the public.

 "Through meticulous investigation, #ChicagoPolice detectives have identified the persons of interest in the area of the alleged attack of the Empire cast member," Guglielmi tweeted.
 "These individuals are not yet suspects but were in area of concern and are being questioned.
 Investigation continues."